 The government's proactive promotion of Korean culture not only strengthens the country's national image and influence but also fosters a positive global view of Korean identity.

-In addition to promoting Korean pop culture and traditional art styles, the effort includes initiatives such as “Kimchi Diplomacy” that promote cuisine and promote Korean language learning abroad.
+In addition to promoting Korean pop culture and traditional art styles, the effort also includes initiatives such as "Kimchi Diplomacy" to promote Korean cuisine and spread Korean language learning abroad.

 By strategically maintaining these aspects of culture, South Korea has seen them as powerful tools for shaping international perceptions and continues to use this constructive image for diplomatic purposes.
 In this way, South Korea's cultural rise clearly illustrates the concept of 'soft power'.